|Above the Rover at Station 6||Traverse to Station 6a|

 144:32:14 Scott: Yeah, that's good.
 (Pause)

 [Dave removes and discards the Teflon seal protector.
-The can has the same type of knife-edge/soft-metal-strip sealing mechanism that is on the rock boxes and the Teflon protector kept the seal from getting dirty while the can was being filled.]144:32:23 Scott: Boy, it's really easy to...
+The can has the same type of knife-edge/soft-metal-strip sealing mechanism that is on the rock boxes and the Teflon protector kept the seal from getting dirty while the can was being filled.
+The sample is 15012, consisting of 312 grams of soil.]144:32:23 Scott: Boy, it's really easy to...

 144:32:25 Irwin: Tip it out.